Clive Berghofer

-Clive John Berghofer (born 4 March 1935) is an Australian property developer, politician and philanthropist.
-He was a Member of the Queensland Legislative Assembly, Alderman and Mayor of Toowoomba.
+Clive John Berghofer (born 4 May 1935) is an Australian property developer, politician and philanthropist.
+He has served as a member of the Queensland Legislative Assembly and mayor of Toowoomba.

 Early life

 Clive Berghofer was born on 4 May 1935 in Toowoomba, Queensland, Australia.
+He grew up on a farm at Wellcamp during World War II, attending Wellcamp State School until leaving at age 13 to work at a sawmill.

 Career

+In 1964, Berghofer purchased his first block of land in Toowoomba.
+He then built the Wilsonton Hotel in 1972 and the Wilsonton Shopping Centre in 1976, which he then subsequently sold to Multiplex in 2006.

 He served as an alderman on Toowoomba City Council from 1973 to 1982, serving as Toowoomba's 61st Mayor from 1982 to 1992.
-He was National Party MLA for Toowoomba South (1986–1991).
-On 23 March 1991 he was forced to vacate his seat in the Queensland Legislative Assembly, in order to retain his position as mayor after changes to the relevant legislation.
+He was the National Party MLA for Toowoomba South from 1986 to 1991.
+On 23 March 1991, he was forced to vacate his seat in the Queensland Legislative Assembly, in order to retain his position as mayor after changes to the relevant legislation.
 National Party candidate Mike Horan won the resulting by-election on 18 May.

 He now works as a real estate developer in his hometown of Toowoomba.
 Additionally, he owns apartments in Brisbane and the Gold Coast.

 Philanthropy

-He has made donations to CareFlight (now LifeFlight), a Queensland aero-medical charity.
-As a result, his name appears on some of their rescue helicopters.
-He also donated $10 million in 2001 and $50 million in 2013 to the Queensland Institute of Medical Research.
-As a result, the QIMR Berghofer Medical Research Institute is named in his honour.
+Berghofer has made donations to CareFlight (now LifeFlight), a Queensland aero-medical rescue charity.
+As a result, some of their rescue aircraft garnish his name.

+He has also donated to the Queensland Institute of Medical Research multiple times, including a 1997 donation of $20 million to fund a new cancer research centre, and a 2013 donation of $50.1 million.
+The institute was renamed in 2013 to QIMR Berghofer in his honour.

+In 2015, Berghofer said that he 'gave away $50,000 a week'.
+Several other buildings and venues are named after him, including Clive Berghofer Stadium, the Clive Berghofer Arena at St Mary's College, and the Clive Berghofer Maintenance Centre, a hangar for the LifeFlight helicopter fleet.
+The Monthly contributor Lech Blaine dubbed him the "Donald Trump of the Darling Downs".